KupferudelWolf/col/README.md

-# col
-Discord Color Scheme Bot
+# Discord Color Scheme Bot

-Discord bot for handling colors and swatches.
+A custom Discord.js bot for handling colors and swatches.

 ## Current features:
 * Creates a swatch from input colors (by hexadecimal value or by name).